myangga/vessel/README.md

     });
 }

-//Sails will emit messages when anything happens one of your blueprint models
+//Sails will emit messages when anything happens to one of your blueprint models
-// so, listen for changes on the name of your blueprint model, in this case 'hats'
+// so, listening for changes on the name of your blueprint model, in this case 'hats',
-// calling the updateHats() function when changes happen should ensure data is synced socket.on('hats', () => {
+// and calling the updateHats() function when changes happen should ensure data is synced socket.on('hats', () => {
     updateHats();
 })